mienxiu/mienxiu.github.io/_posts/2024-07-08-building-faceted-search.md

 | 4   | Phone 4  | (Black, Blue), (256GB, 512GB) |
 | 1   | Phone 1  | (Black), (128GB)              |
 | 3   | Phone 3  | (Black, Red), (128GB, 256GB)  |

+Notice that Phone 4 appears at the top of the results as it matches both conditions (black and 512GB), whereas the other phones match only one.
+This is because we used the `must` clause instead of `filter`.
+While both `must` and `filter` restrict results to documents matching all specified queries, `must` also considers scoring when ranking results.
+In contrast, `filter` ignores scoring altogether.

 ### Conjunctive facets + disjunctive facets
 You can also combine conjunctive facets and disjunctive facets.